FerdoosHN/MDGraphEmb/README.md

 - You can also include other embedding methods such as Node2Vec, GCN, or GAT, or additional classifiers such as `Neural Network`, `CNN`, or `SVM` that are provided in the toolkit.
 - Several `.sh` bash files (e.g., `run_embedding.sh`, `run_target.sh`, `run_ml.sh`) are provided to run and automate the workflow steps efficiently.
 You can easily modify them.
 - A simple tutorial script (`tutorialexample.py`) is provided to demonstrate the entire pipeline.
+- Note: If users only wish to generate graph embeddings from an MD dataset, the target.dat file is not required.
+This file is only necessary when performing supervised learning tasks that involve labelled target data.

 ---